Ear Drainage: Types, Causes and Treatment

 Why is my ear bleeding with no pain?

 Ear bleeding with no pain can indicate infection, trauma (injury), or, in rare cases, ear cancer.
-It’s essential to get a medical consultation to discuss your medical condition with your healthcare provider to get the proper treatment at the right time.
+It’s essential to consult a healthcare provider to discuss your medical condition and receive the proper treatment at the right time.

 How serious is ear drainage?

-Ear drainage can indicate an infection in the ear canal or any foreign object entering the ear.
+Ear drainage can indicate an infection in the ear canal or the presence of a foreign object in the ear.
 This condition is considered severe and requires medical consultation and prescription medications to get complete treatment.

 In case of trauma (injury) or bleeding due to insertion, it can also be severe and needs prompt medical attention for the cure and preventive measures.

-Should I go to the doctor if my ear is draining?
+Should I see a doctor if my ear is draining?

 Yes.
 If your ear is draining for any reason, it’s essential to get professional help to get a clear picture of the cause, an effective/well-tailored prescription, and preventive measures.